 Figure 1 Cartoon diagram of the optical wedge.
 The white (optically thin) portion is quartz and the shaded (optically dense) portion is chromel, with 300 marking the maximum absorption and 0 marking near zero absorption.
 The deposited layer of chromel is in reality very thin.

-The absorption of the wedge is a measured quantity and is quantified in an R to N table for each instrument, rather than assuming all instruments are the same.
-The R to N table can be found in cmet\OZONE\dobsons, in the same file as the constants α and β where it is located here:
+The absorption of the wedge is a measured quantity and is quantified in an R-to-N table for each instrument, rather than assuming all instruments are the same.
+The R-to-N table can be found in cmet\OZONE\dobsons, in the same file as the constants α and β where it is located here:

+Figure 2: Highlighted portion of where the R-to-N tables can be found in the data file D031E.DAT

-As with our α and β constants, the absorption varies with wavelength, so there are three different R to N tables.
-Each table goes from left to right giving the values that correspond with 0, 10, 20… 290, 300.
+As with our α and β constants, the absorption varies with wavelength, so there are three different R-to-N tables corresponding to the A, C and D wavelength pairs that we measure with the Dobson.
+Each table goes from left to right giving the values that correspond with 0, 10, 20… 290, 300 degrees.
 A negative value does not mean that it emits light rather than absorbs, only that it absorbs less than the standard that it is compared to during calibration.

-Whilst our table does not correspond to every single value on our dial, we use the values we are given (in our case, every 10 degrees) and interpolate to get the values we desire from our table.* For example, say we have a dial value of 41.2 while measuring the A wavelength pair.
+Whilst our table does not correspond to every single value on our dial, we use the values we are given (in our case, every 10 degrees) and interpolate to get the values we desire from our table.
+(Interpolation only works if the absorption layer is deposited sufficiently smoothly for the absorption to be slowly varying.
+If it should vary more rapidly the lookup table would need to be at higher resolution)

+For example, say we have a dial value of 41.2 while measuring the A wavelength pair.
 Our dial reading is between the values for 40 (0.016 in the table) and 50 (0.098).
 Using the interpolation formula:

 y=y1+ (x-x1)(y2-y1)x2-x1